Ken Allen: Escapes

-In his book about animal resistance, author Jason Hribal writes that Ken Allen "would unscrew every nut that he could find and remove the bolts" in his zoo nursery.

 In 1985, during his escapes on June 13, July 29, and August 13, Ken Allen peacefully strolled around the zoo looking at other animals.
 Ken Allen never acted violently or aggressively towards zoo patrons or animals except for another orangutan called Otis, whom he despised.
-During his second escape, he was caught stoning Otis and had to be led back to his enclosure.
+During his third escape, he was caught stoning Otis and had to be led back to his enclosure.
 After the attack, the zoo temporarily placed him in solitary confinement.

 Zookeepers were initially stumped over how Ken Allen escaped.
 Staff began surveillance of his enclosure to try to catch him in the act, only to find that he seemed to be aware that he was being watched.
 Prior to the August 13 escape, he was seen with a crowbar in his enclosure but tossed it aside—as if uninterested—when a staff member walked by.
 The zookeepers decided to go "undercover," posing as tourists to learn Ken Allen's escape route, but the ape was not fooled and continued to evolve his tactics.
 In April 1986, he escaped when the moat inside his enclosure was being repaired.

 After each escape, Ken Allen would be placed in solitary confinement until zoo staff figured out ways to prevent future escapes.
 Yet Ken Allen persisted, despite consequences—including encountering electrical fencing on an escape attempt in 1986.
 Moreover, other orangutans followed Ken Allen's lead and escaped.

 In 1987, zoo officials hired experienced rock climbers to find every finger-, toe- and foothold within the enclosure, spending $40,000 to eliminate the identified holds.

 Time in 2013 listed Ken Allen's story as one of the "Top Eleven Zoo Escapes".